top of page

 Ref: p48 – Andy Dunkley had DJed at a number of Hawkwind’s 1970 shows eg. at Friars, Aylesbury and the Lyceum, London, though it’s probable he didn’t start regularly working with the band until 1972.
 In an interview in Sounds (‘Dig The Showbiz’, 30.7.74), he confesses to “hating” Hawkwind when he first heard them, but was persuaded to persevere with the band by “a lady he quite fancied.”
 He goes on to describe them as a “rock mantra, repetitive but changing.”

-Ref: p49 – There can’t have been too many hard feelings around Dave Anderson’s departure, as Amon Din, the band he'd formed with Huw Lloyd-Langton, supported Hawkwind just a few weeks later on 27 October at the Dorothy Ballroom, Cambridge, plus 4 December at the Starlight Rooms, Boston.
+Ref: p49 – There can’t have been too many hard feelings around Dave Anderson’s departure, as Amon Din, the band he'd formed with Huw Lloyd-Langton, supported Hawkwind a number of times October-December 71.
 This also dispels the myth that Lloyd-Langton completely fell out of Hawkwind’s orbit following his departure.
 According to Anderson, Lloyd-Langton played with the band a number of times during 1971, and this was the main reason why Anderson recruited him as Amon Din's guitarist.
 (In fact, there's photographic evidence of Lloyd-Langton playing with Hawkwind, possibly standing in for Dave Brock, on 20 March 1971 at the Liverpool Stadium.)

 Ref: p50 - "In Search Of Space is released on 8 October".
 But a week before this happened, the press were invited to a pre-release playback event at United Artists' offices, indicative of how hard they were promoting the album given Hawkwind's growing profile as the underground's number one band.
 Here's a copy of one of the invites they sent out, printed on a page from The Hawkwind Log (John Tobler wrote for ZigZag).